calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 > Computing has deeps links with mathematics, science and design and technology, and provides insight into both natural and artificial systems.

 * Ofsted say - Computing curriculum is good or better when
-    * Context relevant to pupils lives and reflect increasing use of computing in the world of inductry.
-Wider community to provide enrichment activities
+    * Context relevant to pupils lives and reflect increasing use of computing in the world of industry.
+    * Links with wider community to provide enrichment activities
     * Links with other subjects in school are productive in strengthening pupils leaning in computing